safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise1.md

 <br>**5) Test Project**
 <br>Now let's send an email to your FME Server to test the project.
 This assumes that you are using a server that has a public name, domain, or address.

-For FME Server on one of Safe's training computers, the public IP address is shown on the top-right of the desktop, or within the readme file obtained when you started the computer:
+For FME Server on one of Safe's training computers, the public IP address is shown on the top-right of the desktop:

 ![](./Images/Img6.206.Ex1.ServerIPAddress.png)